codeberg-io/AppcoinsUnityPlugin/README.md

 ![picture](Screenshots/shot2.png)

 2. From the Assets -> AppcoinsUnity -> Prefabs folder drag and drop the AppcoinsUnity prefab into your scene or hierarchy window.
-**Note:do not change the name of the AppcoinsUnity prefab.**
+Previously this object had a dependency on its name... not anymore!
+You can rename it freely if you wish to!

 ![picture](Screenshots/shot3.png)